d8corp/innet/lib/README.md

 `PluginHandler` is a function with the first argument equals a peace of application, the second is a next plugin runner and the last one is a handler.

-As another example, let's look at a plugin of `async` which allows promises handling.
+As another example, let's look at the plugin of `async` which allows promises handling.
 ```typescript
 import innet, { PluginHandler } from 'innet'